Bipolar Disorder - Lithium use for bipolar children?

 As far as I know there aren't any long-term Lithium studies done on children.
 Prior to my son entering school treating a young child with psych and mood medications is something we would have never remotely considered.
 My son is 10 y/o with the same diagnoses as your child, w/early onset of Bipolar at 7 and ADHD at 6.

-After exhibiting the same behaviors as you described with your child on Respirdol we had to make a heart wrenching decision to hospitalize ours for the first time ever last Dec.
+After exhibiting the same behaviors as you described with your child on Respirol we had to make a heart wrenching decision to hospitalize ours for the first time ever last Dec.
 Since 1st grade he's had great difficulties functioning in school with his ADHD symptoms and also in most interpersonal situations.
 However, he was able to cope at home and in family/friends settings.
 He began having raging mood swings that got increasingly belligerent with everyone at school and home.
-In addition to this, the Respirdol raised his hormone levels and caused a serious imbalance.
+In addition to this, the Respirol raised his hormone levels and caused a serious imbalance.
 Ages 7 to 10 he had been on over 18 different traditionally prescribed ADHD medications.
-Concerta and stimulants like Folcalin worked for while then eventually stop working or he would have side effects that were either medical or psychological.
+Concerta and stimulants like Focalin worked for while then eventually stop working or he would have side effects that were either medical or psychological.

 When he was hospitalized with great ambivalence we agreed to a Lithium cocktail with Abilify and Imipramine, after about two weeks his mood stabilized.